solliancenet/microsoft-postgresql-developer-guide/05_AI/05_07_Postgres_AI_Integration.md

 )
 ```

-When working with `pgvector` in Python, you will need to import the `PGVEctor` module.
-When using dotnet and the `Npgsql` libraries, you would ensure you call the `NpgsqlDataSourceBuilder.UseVector()` method when creating your datasources.
+When working with `pgvector` in Python, it is necessary to import the `PGVEctor` module.
+When using dotnet and the `Npgsql` libraries, ensure the `NpgsqlDataSourceBuilder.UseVector()` method is called when creating datasources.

 - [PGVector Extension](https://github.com/pgvector/pgvector)
 - [PGVector for dotnet](https://github.com/pgvector/pgvector-dotnet)